DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 > &#128343; The configuration process takes about eight to ten minutes in total.

-When everything is done, you'll be back at a command prompt.
-Reboot the Raspberry Pi and you're ready to go.
+When everything is done, you can reboot the Raspberry Pi and you're ready to go.

 A successful run of the steps will look something like what's shown below, though large chunks of output have been removed for brevity.